 Preconditions for a Formal Grade Appeal

 In the event a student questions the appropriateness of a grade assigned for a course or the results of another critical component of a degree requirement (e.g. oral exam, juried exhibition, thesis.) the student must first discuss the matter with the faculty member(s) or thesis committee members (as appropriate).
-These discussions should be initiated by the student as soon as possible after the grade is assigned, but no later than five academic days into the next long semester.
+These discussions should be initiated by the student as soon as possible after the grade is assigned, but no later than six academic days into the next long semester.
 The faculty member(s) concerned in the appeal is/are expected to respond within 5 academic days of the initiation.
 If there is no response from the concerned faculty, the student may present the issue directly to the department chair.
 In the event that the faculty member(s) concerned agrees to change the grade/decision, the normal process for changing a grade shall be followed.
 If the student wishes to appeal the faculty’s decision after these discussions, he or she must follow the formal grade appeals process outlined below.

 Note: An academic day is defined as a school day on which TCU classes are meeting.
 Initiation of the discussion is any attempt to contact the faculty of record, or chair of examination committee in the case of a candidacy exam or thesis/dissertation defense, about the grade, including e-mail or other written correspondence (recommended), personal meeting, and telephone call or message.
 Saturday and Sunday are not academic days in this context.

 1. Appeal to the Department Chair or appropriate Administrator (see the appropriate Dean’s office for the appropriate administrator)